shiro-r301/TurboQuantImplementation/README.md

 A from-scratch PyTorch implementation of **TurboQuant** (Zandieh, Daliri, Hadian, Mirrokni — ICLR 2026), which combines **PolarQuant**-style rotation + Lloyd-Max scalar quantization with an optional **1-bit QJL residual correction**, wired directly into HuggingFace `transformers`' `Cache` API as a drop-in replacement for `DynamicCache`.

 ## Acknowledgments
 This implementation draws heavily on [0xSero/turboquant](https://github.com/0xsero/turboquant), including some code used directly with minimal or no modification.
-Credit to 0xSero for the original implementation work — this repo should be read as a derivative/study built on top of theirs, not an independent implementation.
+Credit to 0xSero for the original implementation work.
+This repo should be read as a derivative/study built on top of theirs, not an independent implementation.

 ## What it does